-If we begin a practice of sending our hot emails to a particular email address, we are effectively building up a record of

-Organizations are emotion-soaked places these days. what causes us to lose emotional control.
+If we begin a practice of sending our hot emails to a particular email address, we are effectively building up a record of what causes us to lose emotional control.
 I think that as we read our history of vitriolic outbursts, not only would they be hilarious in retrospect, we can learn a lot about ourselves.